0xbaseddann/0xbaseddann/README.md

  🔭 I’m a **Computer Science Undergraduate at Nanyang Technological University 🇸🇬**

- 🤖 Currently, my days are devoted to bringing **Web3-Blockchain & Artificial Intelligence** projects to life ⛓️
+ 🤖 Currently, my days are devoted to bringing **Blockchain, Artificial Intelligence && Open Source** projects to life ⛓️

   ⚡ Let's connect and work together to **create something truly amazing** ☺️